fundacionctic/edc-mvd-deploy-kit/BRANCH_CHECK_GUIDE.md

 9e98545 build(deps): bump io.rest-assured:rest-assured from 5.5.1 to 5.5.6 (#517)
 ```

-### Building with Correct Branch
+### Building (Automatic Setup)

-When on the correct branch:
+The build task automatically ensures the source is cloned and up-to-date:

 ```bash
 task build